ritvik-iyer/fiat-lux/README.md

 We finished filtered out articles and used stratified sampling to generate a smaller dataset to train our classifier on.

 ### 11/11
 We worked on text cleaning and transforming our text.
-We decided to use the td-idf statistic because we are working with a pretty varied dataset.
+We decided to use the tf-idf word-vector embedding because we decided to use a bag-of-words approach for simplicity.

 ### 12/2
 We created several text classifiers and ran it on our data.
 We also created an interactive program to dynamically test our text classifier.